dSHARP-CMU/DH-Literacy-Workshop-at-CMU-2019/schedule.md

 **Slack link**: [https://dh-cmu.slack.com](https://dh-cmu.slack.com) and [https://dh-cmu.slack.com/signup](https://dh-cmu.slack.com/signup) to register.

 ## Eating
-Hot breakfast will be provided at 8:30am and lunch sandwiches will be provided at noon every day.
+Breakfast will be provided at 8:30am and lunch sandwiches will be provided at noon every day.
 Vegetarian options available.
 Participants are, of course, welcome to bring their own food or find meals elsewhere.

 # Schedule